From the 1980s to EPAct 92

 The EPA's WaterSense program does not post performance scores for toilet models certified as compliant with its WaterSense specification for tank-type toilets; models are simply certified as meeting the WaterSense requirements on a pass-fail basis.
 Those requirements include the 350g threshold and other criteria.
 Independent of WaterSense website, however, this website will continue to report MaP testing results as part of this online database.

 Fortunately, after dealing with the complaints of the 1990s, the plumbing industry responded positively to the performance issues of the past.
 The fixtures available in the marketplace today are significantly better performers than those MaP tested as recently as 2003 and are far superior to most of those produced in the early 1990s.
-Much of this improved performance can be attributed to the MaP test and its acceptance by the marketplace.
+Much of this improved performance can be attributed to the MaP test and its acceptance by the marketplace and by plumbing manufacturers.
 Plumbing manufacturers are to be commended for developing and delivering outstanding toilet fixtures to the marketplace today.

 WHERE TO PURCHASE THE SOYBEAN PASTE TEST MEDIA